-Thanks to an FCC filing in December (thanks, The Verge) and a more recent image and instruction manual leak courtesy of Everton Favretto (also via The Verge), we know the WH-1000XM4 headphones are on the way and even now have a few possible details.
+Thanks to an FCC filing in December (thanks, The Verge) and an image and instruction manual leak courtesy of Everton Favretto (also via The Verge), and a more recent price leak by Best Buy and Walmart we know the WH-1000XM4 headphones are on the way and even now have a few details, including a price.

 So, when can we expect them, how much will they cost and what improvements will they offer?
 Here we’ve rounded up all of the rumours, news and some of our own theories so you can get up to speed in no time at all.

 It seems likely that Sony will officially announce the WH-1000XM4 headphones during this year’s revamped IFA show in September, as this is the event that was used to launch all previous versions - the MDR-1000X, WH-1000XM2 and WH-1000XM3.
 If previous form is followed, the new model should be available to order practically as soon as it's announced.

 If we were the betting sorts, we’d put our money on Sony’s IFA press conference taking place on Friday 4th September 2020 and the WH-1000XM4 headphones being announced on stage.